hansdejongehv/TSUSB/README.md

 ## TSStart
 A program that will start the default browser with the TurtleStitch page opened.
 It comes in three flavours:
-1. When TurtleStitch is used remotely, so open turtlestitch.org/run
+1. For when TurtleStitch is used remotely, so open turtlestitch.org/run
-2. When TurtleStitch is used with a local server
+2. For when TurtleStitch is used with a local server
-3. When TurtleStitch is using an off-line file
+3. For when TurtleStitch is using an off-line file

 Take one of these three files, copy it locally to e.g. the desktop and then use it to start TurtleStitch.
 Benefits: